AMJL-16/World-capitals-quiz-game/README.md

  # WORLD CAPITAL QUIZ GAME

-The World Capitals Quiz Game is a fun and educational quiz game that tests your knowledge of the world's capital cities.
-The game presents you with a list of 20 countries and asks you to guess the corresponding capital city.
-The quiz game is built with Python and runs in the Code Institute terminal on Heroku.
+The World Capitals Quiz Game is a fun and educational game that tests the player knowledge of the world's capital cities.
+The game presents you with a list of countries and asks you to guess the corresponding capital city.
+#### The quiz game is built with Python3 and runs in the Code Institute mock terminal for Heroku.

 [Live version of the quiz, here.](https://world-capitals-quiz-game.herokuapp.com/)